Frequently Asked Questions

 How can I track bad habits I want to break?

-Instead of tracking bad habits, it is better to rephrase your habit in a positive way.
-In this way, every time you open the app to put a checkmark, you are rewarding yourself for some good behavior, instead of getting punished.
+Loop can currently only supports tracking positive habits.
+Instead of tracking bad habits, an alternative is to rephrase your habit in a positive way.
 For example, instead of having the bad habit "Did you smoke today?" you could have the good habit "Did you have a smoke-free day today?".
 Another example, instead of "Did you eat junk food today?" you could have "Did you eat healthy today?".

 How can I specify that a habit should be performed on certain days of the week?